nightwatchjs/nightwatch-docs/guide/writing-tests/nightwatch-inspector.md

 ![Explore mode][image-2]

-Once the explore mode is enabled and you point and click in the browser window, you will get selector recommendations as shown below
+Once the explore mode is enabled and you point and click in the browser window, you will get selector recommendations as shown below:

 ![Selector recommendations][image-3]

-Click on any element to get the suggestion in the selector history
+Click on any element to get the suggestion in the selector history.

 ![Selector history][image-4]